-Given that “extracurricular activities constitute an integral component of public education” and promote civic engagement and responsibility amongst students, the court ultimately held that California’s “free school” clause forbid schools from charging fees for students to participate in extracurricular activities, regardless of whether waivers were provided to students with financial hardship or whether school districts themselves were facing financial hardship.
+The court ultimately held that California’s “free school” clause forbids schools from charging fees for students to participate in extracurricular activities, regardless of whether waivers were provided to students with financial hardship or whether school districts were facing financial hardship.
 The court did not reach the issue of whether the fee system violated the state’s equal protection clause.
+It did find, however, that “extracurricular activities constitute an integral component of public education” and promote civic engagement and responsibility amongst students.

 Williams v.
 State

 In 1999, several California organizations filed a school funding case, Williams v.
 State, in state superior court on behalf of a class of students attending substandard schools.
 Represented by a team of organizations, led by Public Advocates, Inc., the ACLUs of Northern and Southern California, Morrison & Foerster, LLP, and the Mexican American Legal Defense and Educational Fund (MALDEF), the plaintiffs’ complaint cited inadequate, unsafe, and unhealthy facilities, a shortage of qualified teachers, missing libraries, a lack of instructional materials, and overcrowded schools that resulted in a staggered and shortened school year (together known as Concept 6).